lambdaclass/game_of_life_wasm/README.md

-# conways-game-of-life-webassembly
-Conway's Game of Life WebAssembly
+# Conway's Game of Life in WebAssembly